Regius Professor of Divinity

 The Regius Professorships of Divinity are amongst the oldest professorships at the University of Oxford and the University of Cambridge.
-A third chair existed for a period at Trinity College, Dublin.
+A third chair existed for a period at Trinity College Dublin.

-The Oxford and Cambridge chairs were founded by King Henry VIII.
+The Oxford and Cambridge chairs were founded by Henry VIII.
 The chair at Cambridge originally had a stipend of £40 per year (which is still paid to the incumbent by Trinity College), later increased by James I with the rectory of Somersham, Cambridgeshire.